Results for NJS Law Ltd:

 If this article sounds very positive about the firm, that's because we've come to that conclusion about them.
 But our opinions are not bought and no firm gets to tell us what to write.
 Around 90% of the articles on this site are about firm's who are not current advertisers or paying us anything.
 So when we write something positive, we're just being positive.

 We did originally promote a firm called Nicholson Jones Sutton Solicitors using the njslaw web address.
-You may therefore see some cached pages for a while with the old information if you have been to our site before.
-That firm was based in Macclesfield and some information/review sites may still list some details for NJS Law under that firm name and location.
+You may therefore see some cached pages on our site and pages on others which might list both names interchangably and between being based in either Blackburn and Macclesfield.
+Some reviews for NJS Law may also appear under that firm name and location, so please be cautious when researching the firm.

 Keeping such things in mind is always important no matter which firm you use.
 Always focus when doing things online, especially when it involves large sums of money being transferred back and forth.
 At the moment there don't seem to be many scams involving the case types NJS focus on (e.g. compensation claims).
 The majority of scammers seem to target property firms at the moment where thousands of people have handed their entire house deposit over to fraudsters sometimes just because of an official-looking email that told them the bank details have changed.
 It's not clear why so many are falling for this.
 If any of us received an email saying tens of thousands of pounds of ours suddenly needed to be sent to a totally different bank account, we'd pick up the phone and call the firm to check.
 So even if your solicitor is totally modern and videochats you about the Whatsapp messages you've been sending ... that doesn't mean to let your guard down about security.